hagai-helman/jsop/README.md

-# JSOP - JSON Style Object Persistence
+# JSOP - JSON-Style Object Persistence

 **JSOP** is a python module that provides a DBM-based time-efficient persistence for JSON-style data.